fleetdm/fleet/handbook/company/product-groups.md

 ### After the feature is accepted

-After the 🎁🗣 Feature Fest meeting, the Feature prioritization DRI  will clear the Feature Fest board as follows:
+After the "🎁🗣 Feature fest" meeting, the feature prioritization DRI will clear the ["🎁 Feature fest" board](https://github.com/fleetdm/fleet/issues#workspaces/feature-fest-651b2962605ba29209324c57/board) as follows:
-**Prioritized features:** Remove `feature fest` label, add `:product` label, and move the issue to the "Ready" column in the drafting board.
-The request will then be assigned to a [Product Designer](https://fleetdm.com/handbook/company/product-groups#current-product-groups) during the "Design sprint kick-off" ritual.
+**Prioritized features:** Remove the `~feature fest` label, create a new user story with the `:product` label, add a link from the original request to the user story, notify the requester, and move the user story to the "Ready" column in the drafting board.
+The user story will then be assigned to a [Product Designer](https://fleetdm.com/handbook/company/product-groups#current-product-groups) during the "Design sprint kick-off" ritual.
 **Put to the side features:** Remove `feature fest` label and notify the requestor.

 > The product team's commitment to the requester is that a prioritized feature will be delivered within 6 weeks or the requester will be notified within 1 business day of the decision to de-prioritize the feature.